azat-co/practicalnode/chapter4/chapter4.md

 # Summary

-You learned about Jade and Handlebars templates (variables, iterations, condition, partials, unescaping, and so forth), and how to use them in a standalone Node.js script or within Express.js.
-In addition, the main pages for Blog were created using Jade.
+You learned about Pug and Handlebars templates (variables, iterations, condition, partials, unescaping, and so forth), and how to use them in a standalone Node.js script or within Express.js.
+In addition, the main pages for Blog were created using Pug.

 In the next chapter we examine an important aspect of modern web development and software engineering: test-driven development.
 We look at the Mocha module and write some tests for Blog in true TDD/BDD style.
 In addition, the next chapter deals with adding a database to Blog routes to populate these templates, and shows you how to turn them into working HTML pages!